Erik Selander

 Research Assistant

 Previously focused on the copepodamide induced up regulation of dinoflagellate bioluminescence.
 The aim was to determine its impact on copepod grazing behaviour and the potential resulting changes in a plankton community.
-Currently engaged with the sealice project, testing bait and trap design both in the lab and in the field.

 Sina Arnoldt